neverendingqs/small-commits-workshop/docs/slides.md

   * Try to avoid (or isolate) functional changes
 1. Functional changes
   * These get small after you've done the above
+  * Test changes are only to add new tests
-  * New tests end up being for new production code
+  * And new tests end up being for new production code only

 ---